 - Any resident who has a disability (according to the Americans with Disabilities Act) and/or special restrictions on his/her medical license must report this information and requests for accommodations to the Program Director and the OGME no later than the first day his/her residency program begins.

 INCOMING FELLOWS: Prior to starting the fellowship, incoming fellows will be required to demonstrate 1) a valid North Carolina Medical License; 2) completion of DATA2000 waiver training; and 3) a waiver on their personal DEA to allow for prescribing of buprenorphine.

-Interviews for the July 2021 application cycle will be held virtually.
+Interviews for the 2022-2023 Academic Year will be held virtually.
 Applicants will apply through ERAS and will be notified if they are selected for an interview.
-Interview dates are listed below.
-Additional interview dates could be added as needed.
+Interviews will be held August – November.